discretegames/runmany/README.md

 runmany -s mysettings.json -o myoutput.txt myfile.many
 ```

-When a settings file is provided on command line, any `Settings:` sections embedded in the input file are ignored.
+When a settings file is provided on command line, any
+[settings sections](https://github.com/discretegames/runmany#settings-section) embedded in the input file are ignored.
 If neither are present, or for any missing settings,
 [default_settings.json](https://github.com/discretegames/runmany/blob/main/src/runmany/default_settings.json)
 is used as a fallback.
 See more info in [Settings](https://github.com/discretegames/runmany#settings).